Dear Parents of High School Seniors,

 When they are available, embrace those moments you have together.

-But while your senior is still in front of you don’t waste time on things that won’t matter a year from now.
+While your senior is still in front of you, don’t waste time on things that won’t matter a year from now.

 Ask yourself, is this really how you want to spend the time you have left with your child?